cuhksz-nlp/SANER/README.md

 # SANER

-This is the implementation of [Named Entity Recognition for Social Media Texts with Semantic Augmentation](https://arxiv.org/pdf/2010.15458.pdf) at EMNLP-2020.
+This is the implementation of [Named Entity Recognition for Social Media Texts with Semantic Augmentation](https://aclanthology.org/2020.emnlp-main.107/) at EMNLP-2020.

+**Visit our [homepage](https://github.com/synlp/.github) to find more our recent research and softwares for NLP (e.g., pre-trained LM, POS tagging, NER, sentiment analysis, relation extraction, datasets, etc.).**

+## Upgrades of SANER

+We are improving SANER.
+For updates, please visit [HERE](https://github.com/synlp/SANER).

 ## Citations